Project Hubs

 Wrybill, black-fronted tern, black-billed gull, banded dotterel, mohua, kea, kākā, yellow-crowned kākāriki, rock wren

-Since 2013, the Routeburn Dart Wildlife Trust has taken up the challenge to protect a host of species in the Routeburn and Dart Valleys.
-In partnership with the Department of Conservation, tourism operators, the local community and generous sponsors, the trust runs multiple trap-lines near Glenorchy – from the valley floor to the alpine zone.
-Projects include protecting Rock Wren in the Harris Saddle and Hollyford Valley, trapping both sides of Lake Wakatipu to stop the invasion of hedgehogs and trapping in and around the Dart and Rees braided rivers to protect native river bird species.
+Since 2013, the Routeburn Dart Wildlife Trust has worked to protect a range of species in the Routeburn and Dart Valleys.
+In partnership with the Department of Conservation, tourism operators, local communities, and sponsors, the Trust maintains traplines near Glenorchy — from the valley floor to alpine zones.

 Motatapu Hub